 Early literacy is closely tied to language development; emerging literacy and language development are interdependent.
 The more children are exposed to spoken or written language, the better their chances of developing strong literacy skills.
 Language development includes an understanding of grammar, sentence structure, and vocabulary.
 This foundation is critical in preparing children to read and write successfully.

 Children acquire the language skills necessary to make sense of written texts later on through activities such as reading aloud, storytelling, and engaging in conversations.
-Listening to stories helps children understand narrative structures and expands their vocabulary, essential for developing literacy.
+Listening to stories helps children understand narrative structures and expands their vocabulary, which is essential for developing literacy.

 Promoting Learning in Early Childhood